gabriel-aplok/csharp-software-renderer-3d/README.md

 ### Performance

 - If you add more complex models, the `Parallel.For` in the triangle loop is your best friend.

+### Planned

+- I want to create a basic
+obj reader so I can render a more complex model later.

 ### License